timwood0/voter-info/README.md

 Driver:
 `./tweet_vi [-q number-of-tweets(min 4)] [-w time-period(max 86400 sec)] [-b base-interval(default 600)] { [-S tweep_file] | [-s state] } campaign`

+Run tests:
+`pytest`

 This tool contains two main facets, or executable entry-points, one to tweet voter info by U.S. states and territories, the other to tweet mutual followers asking them to search up and retweet the voter-info tweets.
-It includes a driver script, `tweet_vi`, to automate tweeting to many states, or repeatedly to a single state, or to mutual followers.
+It includes a driver script, `tweet_vi`, to automate tweeting to many states, or repeatedly to a single state, or to mutual followers, or to a list of users.

 The `campaign` argument refers to configurations of campaign-specific data found in `campaigns.xml` in the top-level directory, a resource file you create.
 You can use `campaigns-template.xml` as a guideline to the configuration schema.

 `voterinfo.py` by default issues a tweet on Twitter containing links to on-line resources for voters for a single random U.S. state or territory.
-The optional argument causes issuance of a tweet with that information for the given state or territory.
+The optional argument causes issuance of a general tweet with that information for the given state or territory.
 States and territories are spelled as their official proper names (capitalized words separated by spaces).

-`socialize.py` by default issues a tweet on Twitter to each of the user's mutual followers that asks each follower to search and retweet voter-info tweets, or to a single mutual follower if given.
-If a mutual follower appears in the `do_not_call.txt` file, that follower is not sent a tweet.
-With no arguments, `socialize.py` tweets all mutual followers.
+`socialize.py` by default issues a tweet on Twitter to each of the user's mutual followers that asks each follower to search and retweet voter-info tweets, or to a single user if given.
+If a user appears in the `do_not_call.txt` file, that user is not sent a tweet.
+Per Twitter rules, Twitter automated apps ("bots") may not @-mention a user without prior contact from that user; `socialize.py` will not tweet a user unless the username appears in the `opt_in.txt` file.
 The `-l` argument limits the number of tweets to the given number of mutual followers, randomly-chosen.
-This facet outputs a header line with the user's follower and following counts, the count of mutual followers, and the number of remaining mutuals not in `do_not_call.txt`.
-It then outputs a line with each follower's name that it send a tweet.
-Currently, you must manually maintain `do_not_call.txt` with the names of mutual followers already tweeted (see output for recipients), if you want to prevent duplicate tweeting or tweets to those who opt out.
+This facet outputs a header line with the user's follower and following counts, the count of mutual followers, and the number of remaining mutual followers in `opt_in.txt` and not in `do_not_call.txt`.
+It then outputs a line with each follower's name that it sends a tweet.
+Currently, you must manually maintain `opt_in.txt` and `do_not_call.txt` to track opt-ins and opt-outs.

 ## Configuration